micmejia/bible-dump/AMPC/John/John 20.md

-But the burial napkin (kerchief) which had been around Jesus' head, was not lying with the other linen cloths, but was [still] [^a]rolled up (wrapped round and round) in a place by itself.
+But the burial napkin (kerchief) which had been around Jesus' head, was not lying with the other linen cloths, but was [still] rolled up (wrapped round and round) in a place by itself.